Bismut Hermitian Einstein metrics and the stability of the pluriclosed flow: Introduction

 Up to now, there is no definitive understanding of the behaviour of the pluriclosed flow and the singularities it may encounter.
 In fact, a complete description of the long-time evolution of this flow has been reached only in the locally homogeneous setting for complex surfaces \cite{MR3511471}, and for metrics of non-positive, flat, or negative holomorphic bisectional curvature \cite{MR3462132}.
-In \cite{MR3957836}, \cite{MR4288257} and \cite{fusi_vez} it has been developed an analysis of the behavior of the pluriclosed flow acting on invariant metrics on {\em almost-abelian Lie groups}, {\em Hopf manifolds}, and {\em Oeljeklaus--Toma manifolds} respectively.
-Finally, long-time existence and convergence of the pluriclosed flow have been achieved, under a natural cohomological ansatz, on {\em Bismut flat manifolds} \cite{Garcia-Fernandez:2021tq}, which are complex manifolds equipped with a Hermitian metric whose Bismut curvature tensor vanishes, i.\,e. $R^B(g)\equiv 0$.
-More precisely, given a compact Bismut flat manifold $(M,J, \omega_{BF})$, for any pluriclosed metric $\omega_0$ such that
+In \cite{MR3957836}, \cite{MR4288257} and \cite{fusi_vez} it has been developed an analysis of the behavior of the pluriclosed flow acting on invariant metrics on {almost-abelian Lie groups}, {Hopf manifolds}, and {Oeljeklaus--Toma manifolds} respectively.
+In this article we address the long-time existence and convergence of the pluriclosed flow on compact {\em Bismut flat manifolds}, which are complex manifolds equipped with a Hermitian metric whose Bismut curvature tensor vanishes, i.\,e. $R^B(g)\equiv 0$.
+We prove the following result. \begin{theo*}[Theorem \ref{th: global stability bis}] Let $(M,J,\omega_{BF})$ be a compact Bismut flat manifold with finite fundamental group.
+Then for any pluriclosed metric $\omega_0$ on $\left(M,J\right)$ the solution to the pluriclosed flow with initial data $\omega_0$ exists on $[0, \infty)$ and converges to a Bismut flat metric $\omega_{\infty}$. \end{theo*} The proof is based on a previous result obtained in \cite{Garcia-Fernandez:2021tq} (and stated here as Theorem \ref{thm: GJS convergence}) which ensures that given a pluriclosed metric $\omega_0$ such that